AHartNtkn/AHartNtkn.github.io/index.md

-## Math and Science from an Extentional Perspective

 ### About Me

 I'm currently a data science student.
 I'm interested in dependent type theory, extensional type theories, machine learning, and the foundations of logic and mathematics.